elizagestrada/mvsn/README.md

 # mvsn
-Assessing the fit of the multivariate normal distribution
+Assessing the fit of the multivariate skew normal distribution